asand017/-sed-tutorial/README.md

 As explained with `grep`, the "p" `sed` command will duplicate all of the input passed into it, but if you only want to print the first ten lines of the input, you can specify the line numbers you want printed back to the screen.

-The previously mentioned employer wants to employ a new email system that is sorted in alphabetical order by the last name of each employee.
-The employer has just hired a Scott Adams and has assigned him with the employee email, "AdamsScott@gmail.com".
-The employer insists on alphabetizing the email list by hand so he must anticipate where on the list he will need to insert this new email.
-Instead of opening the file and looking through all the emails, he only wants to look at the beginning of the list since he knows he hasn$#39;t hired many employee with a last name beginning with "A".
-So he screens a small amount of emails at any one time.
-To do this he can use `head` to print the first ten emails in the list,
+The previously mentioned secretary is tasked with creating a new list of emails that is sorted in alphabetical order by the last name of each employee.
+Google has just assigned a Scott Adams to the office and has the employee email, "adamsscott@gmail.com".
+The secretary insists on alphabetizing the email list by hand so they must anticipate where on the list they will need to insert this new email.
+Instead of opening the file and looking through all the emails, they only want to look at the beginning of the list since they know there hasn$#39;t been many new additions to the office with a last name beginning with "A".
+So they screen a small amount of emails one at a time.
+To do this they can use `head` to print the first ten emails in the list,

 ```
 head workersemail